abdallahsrayeldine/MPI_Parallel_Trapizoidal_Integral/README.md

-Here’s a solid, concise **README** for your **MPI-Parallel Trapezoidal Integral** project — following the same methodology as your previous ones:

----

 # MPI Parallel Trapezoidal Integral 📈

 **Compute definite integrals faster** by dividing the workload across MPI processes using the **trapezoidal rule**.
 This project parallelizes numerical integration using the **Message Passing Interface (MPI)** in C.